-Jane* is one of those children who might have been overlooked if it weren’t for Safe Care New Mexico.
-Following allegations of abuse and concerns about her home life, the Safe Care New Mexico team connected Jane with experts who ensured she received the necessary medical evaluations and created a plan for her care and long-term safety.
+Jane* is one of those children who might have been overlooked if it weren’t for the New Mexico Safe Care ECHO program.
+Following allegations of abuse and concerns about her home life, the New Mexico Safe Care team connected Jane with experts who ensured she received the necessary medical evaluations and created a plan for her care and long-term safety.

-Safe Care New Mexico helps clinicians treat children who have, or may have, experienced physical and/or sexual abuse by bringing medical, law enforcement and social worker experts together to provide those children with holistic care – a unique, multidisciplinary team that leverages diverse skill sets to benefit New Mexico’s children and their individual needs.
+The New Mexico Safe Care program helps clinicians treat children who have, or may have, experienced physical and/or sexual abuse by bringing medical, law enforcement and social worker experts together to provide those children with holistic care – a unique, multidisciplinary team that leverages diverse skill sets to benefit New Mexico’s children and their individual needs.

 Without the Safe Care team in place, Jane’s specialized medical and mental health needs would have likely gone unaddressed in her rural hometown in northern New Mexico.